laneboysrc/rc-headless-transmitter/doc/architecture.md

 We could send the number of bytes in the packet (1 Byte), and add a checksum (2 Bytes) to the end of the packet.
 The receiving side would shift bytes until it finds a matching CRC, then removes that packet from the buffer.
 The STM32F103 supports CRC, but only 32 bit data words.
 Need to figure out how to deal with variable lengths packages yet still be able to use the hardware.
 Maybe we expand 8 bits with leading 0 to 32 bits?
 And use the lower 16 bits as result.

-The (UART based) PB shall only send 1 packet of data after receiving a packet from the TX.
+The (UART based) *configurator* shall only send 1 packet of data after receiving a packet from the TX.
 This way the TX can time a packet every 5 ms and we don't get an issue with swamping the TX.

-### What functions should the PB have access to when connected to a TX?
+### What functions should the *configurator* have access to when connected to a TX?

 - TX hardware configuration (which inputs, their names and types, trims, invert)
     - Function to calibrate the sticks, pots